Specialized Turbo Vado 3.0 – The tech-savvy younger sister

 The 3.0 version of the new Vado is the ‘City-tune’ version in the Vado range.
-That means it is optimised for range, assistance up hills and everything you need up to 32kph (20mph).
+That means it is optimised for range, assistance up hills and everything you need up to 32kph (20mph) (this has subsequently been bumped up to a 45kmh limit).
 It has been a while in gestation – around 2 years in development and 9 months since announcing to the world that Specialized’s European team were having a new baby, we now have one we can buy and ride.

 The family lineage is evident in the frame design and geometry, but the electric architecture is all new.
-The older Turbos were ground-breaking designs featuring fast direct drive rear hub motors, whereas the younger sister has a sophisticated Brose mid-drive motor like her off-road cousin Levo.
+The older Turbos were ground-breaking designs featuring fast direct drive rear hub motors, whereas the younger sister has a sophisticated Brose mid-drive motor like her off-road cousin Levo (the Levo MY 2018 and Vado 5.0 has the v1.3 motor, the Vado 3 has the v1.2).
 The battery in the older generation had the brains making them expensive and a bit fiddly (firmware upgrades could ‘brick’ the battery if they went wrong) while Vado’s battery is just a battery.
 The brains are in the remote this time, a neat unit by Bloks that clips on and off like a Garmin Edge — and about the same size.

 Does this change pay off?
 Yes, the bike rides a lot better.
 No more jarring as you go over a bump, Vado hops and skips along with poise and balance.
 She corners confidently and feels more sophisticated than the more macho older bro.
 She is super-versatile, confidently riding up the steepest hills, going off-piste and fanging it down hill.
 I have done a good number of kms on this bike over a variety of terrain including off-road, and I love its handling.
 Well balanced and assured.
 It’s reasonably light weight too.
-Just saying, this lady now tops the leaderboard on my mega steep Liverpool St climb.
+Just saying, this lady now tops the leaderboard on my mega steep Liverpool St climb which was almost effortless compared with every other bike tested.
 She managed all the hills with ease including Shaw Rd in the Waitakeres (it’s the first time I have actually enjoyed riding up it).

-I wasn’t able to test the Bluetooth Mission Control app as it isn’t ready yet (due Nov 2017), but I assume it will be similar in function to the one for the Turbo S and Levo.
+I wasn’t able to test the Bluetooth Mission Control app as it isn’t ready yet (due Jan 2018), but I assume it will be similar in function to the one for the Turbo S and Levo.
 That allowed for some tweaking of power levels and acceleration profiles.
 It’ll also be able to remind you to take your bike in for a service and if you opt in, to send anonymised diagnostic info to Specialized.
 In the other models, you are able to set a route and tell the app to adjust power levels to ensure the battery would last.
 The Bloks computer/display is nice and big and visible, but I miss the range estimate feature that the Bosch bikes have.
-The 5.0 and 6.0 models will have a more sophisticated headunit that seems to offer more Garmin Edge-like features.
+The 5.0 and 6.0 models will have a more sophisticated headunit that seems to offer more Garmin Edge-like features including navigation (via a smart phone) and Ant+ integration.

 I found the parts selections to be great.
 The ride position was comfortable (and familiar as I ride the previous Turbo daily), and all very well sorted.
 The Shimano brakes work great this time around with good modulation and power.
 The pedals are interesting, flat with sandpaper for grip like a skateboard deck.
 They seemed to work even in the wet, and this way your shins aren’t under threat from sharp pegs or teeth and you can wear shoes with thin soles.
 The light is now a goggly-eyed alien that projects a thin slit of light to avoid blinding oncomers.
 I wish more riders had these.